On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: Introduction

-This article is organized as follows.
-In Section \ref{sec:preliminary}, we summarize some basic definitions and fundamental properties relevant to convex sets, and introduce some notions for the study of non-compact convex sets.
-In Section \ref{sec:dynamics_topology}, we study algebraic and topological properties of the sets of affine maps between convex sets; Section \ref{subsec:dynamics_topology_general} deals with general (possibly non-compact and infinite-dimensional) cases and Section \ref{subsec:finite_dimensional} is specialized to finite-dimensional cases.
-Finally, in Section \ref{sec:characterization_ellipsoids} we prove the theorems listed in Section \ref{subsec:introduction_summary}; some preliminary observations are provided in Section \ref{subsec:characterization_preliminary}, and the bodies of the proofs are given in Sections \ref{subsec:characterization_finite_dim}--\ref{subsec:characterization_low_dimensional_symmetric}.
+This paper is organized as follows.
+In Section \ref{sec:characterization_ellipsoids} we prove the theorems listed in Section \ref{subsec:introduction_summary}; some preliminary observations are provided in Section \ref{subsec:characterization_preliminary}, and the bodies of the proofs are given in Sections \ref{subsec:characterization_finite_dim}--\ref{subsec:characterization_low_dimensional_symmetric}.
+On the other hand, towards generalizations of several existing results on general probabilistic theories from the case of compact and finite-dimensional physical systems as in most of the literatures to more general cases, Section \ref{sec:preliminary} summarizes some basic definitions and fundamental properties relevant to convex sets, and introduce some notions for the study of non-compact convex sets.
+Then in Section \ref{sec:dynamics_topology}, we study algebraic and topological properties of the sets of affine maps between convex sets; Section \ref{subsec:dynamics_topology_general} deals with general (possibly non-compact and infinite-dimensional) cases and Section \ref{subsec:finite_dimensional} is specialized to finite-dimensional cases.